- Collaborators:Cristian Eugen Boz, Juan Miguel Quirosa García

-From the architect.
+Text description provided by the architects.
 Due to its physical and topographical conditions, Tíjola's urban configuration is made up of jumbled central core with winding streets that, towards the edges as it approaches the valley and the topography softens, follow a more organized layout.
 However it is undefined at the uppermost levels, where the cave neighborhoods are and where it comes into contact with the rolling hills to the south of the town.
 There, unorganized spaces and informal buildings sprawl.

 The project area lies within one of these "unresolved" spaces, one that also has great cultural and religious significance for the town.

 The procession of "el Calvario" takes place on Good Friday at the break of dawn.
 Its zigzagging itinerary among pine trees follows the stations of the cross set along the Loma del Calvario, where a cross announces the moment of the Crucifixion.
 This celebration entails coming into direct contact with this public space and its specific configuration: the ascension, the liturgy of the way and its pauses all give meaning to the current layout of the ascent up the hill.

 The urban renewal of the setting of Tíjola's La Loma del Calvario, requires a respectful approach in order to establish the future of a space charged with collective memory.
 This approach must also be able to reinterpret and add quality to the public space that surrounds the Loma del Calvario as an area for new uses, in order to recover the direct relationship between the itinerary and the public space with the natural milieu and the more urban areas.
 This will allow the town to establish new ways of relating with its edges as well as giving the space its "marginal centrality" back with respect to the town and the territory.